prayagyadav/coffea-fcc-analysis/doc/examples.md

-# COFFEA FCC Analyses - Examples
+# Examples

 ## Setup
-Start a singularity shell with coffea with
+Start a singularity shell with coffea 2024 with
 ```bash
 ./shell
 ```